stefanwille/crystal-redis/README.md

 I took great care to make this library very usable with respect to API, reliability and documentation.

+## Development

+This project requires a locally running redis server running on port 6379 and with a unix socket located at /tmp/redis.sock.

+`$ crystal spec`

 ## Questions, Bugs & Support